-Prerequisites

 The course builds on the knowledge acquired in Introduction to International and European Law and EU Law: Foundations.

-Recommended reading

 To be anounced.

+• S.J.F.J.
+Claessens

+Assignment

-IER3003 Period 4 6 Feb 2023 7 Apr 2023 Print course description ECTS credits: 6.0 Instruction language: English Coordinator: • S.J.F.J.
-Claessens Teaching methods: Lecture(s), PBL Assessment methods: Assignment Faculty of Law Moot Court Training Full course description A moot court is a simulated court session, for which teams of students, first, prepare written pleadings with respect to a problem of law and, second, present their arguments in oral proceedings before a mock court.
+Moot Court Training

+A moot court is a simulated court session, for which teams of students, first, prepare written pleadings with respect to a legal problem and, second, present their arguments in oral proceedings before a mock court.
 The course is based on fictitious cases involving issues of international law, ECHR, and European Union law.

-Please note that you need to be physically present in Maastricht throughout the course in order to successfully complete it.
-Course objectives The course is intended to train students' written and oral communication skills in the form of written and oral pleadings.
+The course is intended to train students' written and oral communication skills in the form of written and oral pleadings.
 Students will be required to apply the law to the facts of a particular case and to argue in favour of their client.
-This course is also designed in order to develop students' ability to perform team work.
-Prerequisites This course is part of the program of the second year of European Law School.
-It is not available for students not registered in the European Law School program.
-Recommended reading • Christopher Kee, The Art of Argument, A Guide to Mooting, CUP, 2007.
-This book is accessible online through the UM Library and a link will be provided on the Student Portal.
-IER2003 Period 6 19 Jun 2023 14 Jul 2023 Print course description ECTS credits: 4.0 Instruction language: English Coordinator: • L. Visser Teaching methods: PBL Assessment methods: Written exam, Assignment Keywords: Moot court - Pleadings - Written and oral skills - European Union Law - International Law - ECHR Faculty of Law European Tort Law Full course description The course discusses the central subjects of tort law from a comparative perspective and in the light of developments in supranational law (European Union and European Convention on Human Rights).
-Course objectives The main objective of the course is to provide students with cases, materials and comparative literature, allowing them to learn and discuss the main differences and similarities between English, German, and French tort law.
+This course is also designed to develop students' ability to work as part of a team.

+This course is part of the programme of the second year of European Law School.
+It is not available for students not registered in the European Law School programme.

+• Christopher Kee, The Art of Argument, A Guide to Mooting, CUP, 2007.

+Period 4Period 5

+- L. Visser - C.M.
+Eggett

+Written exam, Assignment, Oral exam

+$\label{lem:model} \mbox{Moot court - Pleadings - Written and oral skills - European Union Law - International Law - ECHR \\ \mbox{Faculty of Law}$

+European Tort Law

+The course discusses the central subjects of tort law from a comparative perspective and in the light of developments in supranational law (European Union and European Convention on Human Rights).

+The main objective of the course is to provide students with cases, materials and comparative literature, allowing them to learn and discuss the main differences and similarities between English, German, and French tort law.
 Specific attention is paid to the increasing intertwinement between national tort laws on one hand and European Union law and the European Convention on Human Rights on the other.

 Successful completion of the course will allow students to describe the main elements of fault and strict liability, identify the relevant facts of a tort law case and apply tort law rules and standards, discuss current issues of European Tort Law orally and in writing, and apply appropriate methodologies for the purpose of comparing the tort laws of England, Germany and France.
-Students also acquire practical problem solving skills, by applying tort law norms from the above-mentioned jurisdictions to hypothetical cases during the tutorials.
-Prerequisites Basic knowledge of English, German and French legal systems.
-Recommended reading Basic literature for this course:
+Students also acquire practical problem solving skills, by applying tort law norms from the abovementioned jurisdictions to hypothetical cases during the tutorials.

+Basic knowledge of English, German and French legal systems

+Basic literature for this course:

 - Cees van Dam, European Tort Law, Oxford (Oxford University Press) 2013 (approx. € 45), ISBN 0-19-929071-7. - Case law and other additional materials on Eleum/Blackboard or the course book.

-PRI3015 Period 2 31 Oct 2022 23 Dec 2022 Print course description ECTS credits: 6.0 Instruction language: English Coordinator: • C.C. van Dam Teaching methods: Lecture(s), PBL Assessment methods: Written exam, Take home exam Keywords: Comparative tort law, European Union law, Human rights law Faculty of Law Comparative Property Law Full course description Introduction into Comparative Property Law: Underlying values and principles, policy choices and ground rules.
-Course objectives In this course we will not only focus on the black-letter law, but especially also on the underlying values and principles, policy choices and ground rules that make up systems of property law.
+• C.C. van Dam

+Teaching methods: Lecture(s), PBL

+Written exam, Take home exam

+Comparative tort law, European Union law, Human rights law

+Comparative Property Law

+Introduction into Comparative Property Law: Underlying values and principles, policy choices and ground rules.

+In this course we will not only focus on the black-letter law, but especially also on the underlying values and principles, policy choices and ground rules that make up systems of property law.

 Even though property law systems may look very different from country to country, each system of property law adheres to a similar thought-pattern.
 This course will allow you to learn about the differences, but also about these underlying thought patterns.

 In this course you will: